Egypt

 The Canaries

-It was a great little endemic-fest - Fuerteventura Stonechat, Bolle's Pigeon and Laurel Pigeon, Blue Chaffinch, Tenerife Robin, Canary Islands Chiffchaff and Canary Islands Goldcrest, Atlantic Canary, Plain Swift, Berthelot's Pipit, African Blue Tit, Houbara Bustard, Cream-coloured Courser and Black-bellied Sandgrouse - plus a Blue-winged Teal!
+This was a great little endemic-fest - Fuerteventura Stonechat, Bolle's and Laurel Pigeons, Tenerife Blue Chaffinch, Tenerife Robin, Canary Islands Chiffchaff and Canary Islands Goldcrest, Atlantic Canary, Plain Swift, Berthelot's Pipit, African Blue Tit, African Houbara, Cream-coloured Courser and Black-bellied Sandgrouse - plus a Blue-winged Teal!

-This was an amazing island endemic special.
+What an amazing island endemic special!
 Highlights included Sri Lanka Blue Magpie, Sri Lanka Whistling Thrush, Sri Lanka Wood Pigeon, Green-billed Coucal, White-faced Starling, Blue-faced Malkoha, Kashmir Flycatcher, Sri Lanka Frogmouth and Pied Thrush.
-The whole trip, however, was overshadowed by the tsunami on our day of arrival.
+The whole trip, however, was signifcantly overshadowed by horror of the Great Asian Tsunami on our day of arrival.

-This was an 'easy' Mediterranean trip, but it nevertheless produced three lifers for Simon and eight for Julia: highlights included Krüper's Nuthatch and Western Rock Nuthatch, Sombre Tit, Rüppell's Warbler, Cinereous Bunting and Cretzschmar's Bunting, Middle Spotted Woodpecker, Pallid Harrier and Red-footed Falcon.
+Despite this being an 'easy' Mediterranean trip, it nevertheless produced three lifers for Simon and eight for Julia: highlights included Krüper's Nuthatch and Western Rock Nuthatch, Sombre Tit, Rüppell's Warbler, Cinereous Bunting and Cretzschmar's Bunting, Middle Spotted Woodpecker, Pallid Harrier and Red-footed Falcon.

 Peru